An Adventure Around the Largest Country in the Baltic Region

-What: Vilnius TV Tower, Trakai Castle, River Nerris and Nemunas, Skamba Skamba festival, Pedalo riding on Lake Trakai, Socialist Realist Statues, Gates of Dawn, Soviet Era Tenements
+What: Vilnius Television Tower, Trakai Castle, River Nerris, River Nemunas, Skamba Skamba Festival, Pedalo riding on Lake Galve, Socialist Realist Statues, Gates of Dawn, Soviet Era Tenements.

-Lithuania was the first USSR satellite country to try to break away from the union, and has been credited with causing the collapse of Sovietcommunism and the tearing down of the Berlin wall shortly after.
-There are some parallels with Tunisia and the Arab Spring here.
-Indeed, in typically restrained protests arguably characteristic of the Baltic region as a whole, two million people linked arms against Communism stretching from Tallinn in Estonia to Vilnius in Lithuania.
-The USSR collapsed the following year.
-For these reasons, Lithuania is well worth a visit.
+Having travelled to many post-Soviet states, I had well and truly developed a penchant for all things former Eastern Bloc and so Lithuania immediately appealed when I saw it had been added to the list of destinations of my local, no-frills airline.
+Lithuania was the first Soviet satellite country to try to break away from the Union, and is the country credited with catalysing the collapse of Soviet communism and the symbolic tearing down of the Berlin Wall shortly afterwards.
+Indeed, in typically restrained protests arguably so characteristic of the Baltic region as a whole, two million people linked arms against Communism stretching from Tallinn in Estonia to Vilnius in Lithuania in an act of unflinching and resolute solidarity.

 Vilnius at its most Soviet: the television tower dwarfs a Soviet-era tenement building.